1999 in LGBT Rights

 • March 22

-Conversion therapy becomes banned.
+Conversion therapy becomes sexual orientation only.

 On March 22, 1999, Brazil became the first country to ban gay conversion therapy.
 The Federal Council of Psychology enacted Resolution CFP No. 001/99, which explicitly states that "homosexuality does not constitute a disease, disorder, or perversion."
 This landmark decision prevents psychologists from engaging in practices intended to 'cure' or alter an individual's sexual orientation.